thesadru/disnake/docs/api.rst

     Called when a :class:`ThreadMember` leaves or joins a :class:`Thread`.

-    You can get the thread a member belongs in by accessing :attr:`ThreadMember.thread`.
+    Yo can get the thread a member belongs in by accessing :attr:`ThreadMember.thread`.

     This requires :attr:`Intents.members` to be enabled.